master-coding/cypherock/README.md

 I have learned a lot about blockchain, cryptography and other things required to this assignment.

-### This assignment not only expanded my technical expertise but also deepened my enthusiasm to work in the field of cryptography, particularly with a visionary company like Cypherock.
+### This assignment not only expanded my technical expertise but also deepened my enthusiasm to work in the field of cryptography, particularly with an innovative company like Cypherock.
+Their groundbreaking work on secure digital wallets and decentralized key management aligns perfectly with my passion for enhancing security and trust in digital ecosystems.